American Ninja Warrior: USA vs. The World: Stage 1

 During Stage 1, Heat 1, Olivia Vivian made ANW history when she became the first female international competitor to hit the buzzer.
 This made her only the fourth woman overall to finish Stage 1.
 Her time was 2.56.26, earning one point for Team Australia.
 Michael Torres also finished Stage 1 with a time of 1:42.36, earning two points for Team USA.

 During Stage 1, Heat 2, Adam Rayl finished Stage 1 with a time of 1:52.50, earning two points for Team USA.

 During Stage 1, Heat 3, Jesse “Flex” Labreck became the fifth woman to finish Stage 1, earning two points for Team USA.

 Leaderboard

 Stage 2

 During Stage 2, Heat 1, Daniel Gil finished Stage 2 with a time of 2:24.47, earning three points for Team USA.

 During Stage 2, Heat 2, Bryson Klein finished Stage 2 with a time of 2:02.39, earning three points for Team Australia.

 Leaderboard

 Stage 3

-During Stage 3, despite Drew Drechsel injuring his left hand and wrist, he muscled through and completed the course, earning five points for Team USA and eliminating Team Europe.
+During Stage 3, despite injuring his left hand and wrist, Drew Drechsel muscled through and completed the course, earning five points for Team USA and eliminating Team Europe.